talsec/Free-RASP-Android/README.md

     android:name=".TalsecApplication"
     ...
 ```
 3. Setup the Configuration for your App.
 Set up with your values 😉 .

-You can uncomment prepared helper function `Log.e(..)` in the `onCreate()` to get expectedSigningCertificateHash easily (helper functions are in the `Utils.kt`):
+You must get your expected signing certificate hash (in Base64 form).
+You can *(if you use Google's Play App Signing)* follow [this manual](https://github.com/talsec/Free-RASP-Android/wiki/Getting-your-signing-certificate-hash-of-app).
+Alternatively, you can use already prepared helper function `Log.e(..)` in the `onCreate()` to get expectedSigningCertificateHashBase64 easily (helper functions are in the `Utils.kt`):

 ```kt
 [TalsecApplication.kt]